baumannzone/entucasa/src/fresh-made-paella/README.md

 ## FRESH MADE PAELLA

-THE HOUSE SPECIALTY.
-Call us now to book your paella in advance and get it delivered wherever your are in a real paella pan that we will pick up the day after so you can enjoy the tradicional meal on its tradicional way.
+OUR HOUSE SPECIALTY.
+Traditional Spanish paella made fresh for every order.
+Delivered and served on a traditional paella pan.

 ### Seafood paella
-> 22.00
+> 22.00 per person

 A classic Spanish dining experience.
 Our seafood paella is made with Spanish Bomba rice and a chef’s selection of seafood.

 ### Valenciana paella
-> 20.00
+> 20.00 per person

-The most popular paella in Spain.
-Rice with chicken thighs and chicken wings perfectly cooked with Spanish sofrito, homemade chicken broth and green beans.
-We can also do pork upon request.
+The original recipe of all paellas.
+Made with pork ribs, chicken, green beans and bomba rice.

 ### Vegan Paella
-> 18.00
+> 18.00 per person

 The perfect choice for vegetarians and vegans.
-Chef’s selection of vegetables, rice, homemade tomato sauce and vegetable broth, slowly-cooked on a traditional Spanish paella pan.
+Chef’s selection of vegetables, rice, homemade tomato sauce and vegetable broth.

+> Minimum order of 4 people.
+Please provide us with 24 hours notice.
+We will pick up the paella pan the day after.